ajayeeralla/ajayeeralla.github.io/index.md

 ## News
-- **[Dec.
-2022]** Serving to be a member of Front-end Design Engineering Track Committee for 60th DAC conference 2023.
+- **[Jan.
+2023]** Serving as a member of Front-end Design Engineering Track Committee for 60th DAC conference 2023.
 <!--
 - **[Feb.
 2020]** Our paper about incremental learning is accepted to CVPR 2020.
 - **[Feb.
 2020]** We will host the ACM Multimedia Asia 2020 conference in Singapore!